#1: What is OM? A baseline EEG study of the mechanisms of OM

 The MEQ measures four different aspects of the mystical experience: mystical (feelings of oneness); transcendence (loss of boundaries of time and space); ineffability (inability to put the experience into words); and positive mood.

 Respondents were asked to recall their strongest Orgasmic Meditation experience and then complete the MEQ survey.
-62% of respondents scored high across all components of having a mystical experience, which the researcher described as a “complete mystical experience.”
+Over half (62 %) of respondents scored “high” across all components of having a mystical experience questionnaire, which the Dr. Vivian Siegel described as a “complete mystical experience.”
 This is a level of mystical experience comparable to the maximum dose of psilocybin used in a 2011 study by Griffiths.

-A follow up survey was conducted where both Orgasmic Meditation practitioners took the survey immediately after practicing Orgasmic Meditation.
+A follow up survey, of the same cohort of participants, was conducted where both OM practitioners took the survey immediately after practicing OM.
 In this survey, practitioner partners report a similar intensity of experience in the same session.
-The intensity of the session seems to be experienced by both ‘stroker’ and ‘strokee’.
+The intensity of the session was reported by both ‘stroker’ and ‘strokee’.
 It was not dependent on being in one or the other position.
-Compared to the prior survey that tested the strongest Orgasmic Meditation experience in a participant’s memory, this survey of an ordinary session of Orgasmic Meditation found that 23% of people scored a “complete mystical experience” which would be equivalent to the moderate dose of psilocybin used in the 2011 study by Griffiths.
+Compared to the prior survey, that tested the strongest OM experience in a participant’s memory, this survey of an ordinary session of OM found that 23 percent of people scored a “complete mystical experience” which would be equivalent to the moderate dose of psilocybin used in the 2011 study by Griffiths.

 In short, the results:

-- There was a statistically significant result (62%) that people who practice Orgasmic Meditation experience a mystical experience when recalling their most powerful session.
+- There was a statistically significant result (62%) showing that people who practice OM experience a mystical experience when recalling their most powerful session.

-- Johns Hopkins has shown that psilocybin relieves depression in 60% of people who have a mystical experience from using it in a therapeutic context.
+- Johns Hopkins researchers have shown that psilocybin relieves depression in 60 percent of people who have a mystical experience when using it in a therapeutic context.

 #3: Neurophysiological Correlates of Orgasmic Meditation using the PET/fMRI scanner